graetzer/SGTabs/README.md

 - User can remove tabs by pressing an X on a tab.
 TODO
 - Dynamically show and hide a UIToolbar at the top
 - Show the UIBarButtonItems in viewController.toolbarItems in the toolbar
-- It should be possible to create Safari style apps
+- Enables you tobuild mobile Safari style Apps

 # Screenshots